junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 7. While pregnant, keep away from persons with German measles.

-8. Be careful in the selection of a midwife, and do not let the midwife use medicines to speed up the birth or ‘give strength’ to the mother (see p.
-266).
+8. Be careful in the selection of a midwife, and do not let the midwife use medicines to speed up the birth or ‘give strength’ to the mother (see [page 266](#page-266)).

-9. Do not have more children if you have more than one child with the same birth defect (see Family Planning, p.
-283).
+9. Do not have more children if you have more than one child with the same birth defect (see Family Planning, [page 283](#page-283)).

 10. Consider not having more children after age 35.